critesjosh/ethereum-address-generator-js/README.md

 ```
 $ npm install
-$ npm watch         # this will watch for updates in main.js and update bundle.js
+$ npm run watch         # this will watch for updates in main.js and update bundle.js
-$ npm reload        # this will serve the app @ localhost:8081 and refresh the page when there are updates
+$ npm run reload        # this will serve the app @ localhost:8081 and refresh the page when there are updates
 ```

 ## Generating randomness